-For a limited time, Noom is offering Dietspotlight readers a 14-day trial.
+For a limited time, Noom is offering Dietspotlight readers a free trial.
 Make sure to try it out before the offer ends!

 Aqualyx is an injectable treatment that is meant to help remove stubborn areas of fat.
 It does not require anesthesia.